Kapranov/bitcoin/bitcoin_address/README.md

 {:ok, false}
 ```

-A Final of the result:
+A final of the result:

 ```elixir
 def write do